jackie-dai/Vault-of-Knowledge/Japanese History/Japanese History.md

 Conflict breaks out in the 580s.
 Soga prove victorious.
 Court officially recognizes Buddhism in 594.

 Buddhism was at least a 1000 years old by the time it entered Japan.
-It had emerged in northern India with the teachings of Gautama Siddhartha, the historial Buddha, also known as Sakyamuni  meaning the sage of the Skaya clan.
-He became Buddha after attaining enlightment and teaching others to the path to enlightened lives.
+It had emerged in northern India with the teachings of Gautama Siddhartha, the historical Buddha, also known as Sakyamuni  meaning the sage of the Sakya clan.
+He became Buddha after attaining enlightenment and teaching others to the path to enlightened lives.

-When buddihsm was first introduce
+When Buddhism was first introduced to the Yamato court, it was regarded by most as a source of powerful magic for healing, avoiding disaster, guaranteeing harvests, and protecting Yamato and uji clan interests.
+Many were awed by buddhism's material culture, including its sculptures, paintings, and temple architecture.
+They regarded Buddhism as a carrier of higher civilization and therefore highly desirable.

+### Empress Suiko and Shotoku Taishi

+592 Head of Soga clean orchestrates assassination of the emperor and replaces him with his niece Suiko

+581-618 Sui dynasty in China, the Reunification of Chinese empire utilizing Buddhist, Daoist, and Confucian ideology.
+Centralized military, effective legal code, new state bureaucracy, large scale public work projects

+Reforms under Shotoku Taishi in Japan as well:

+603 - Cap rank system
+604 - Seventeen-articles constitution (mix of Confucian and Buddhist maxims)

+Diplomatic missions to China